schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Agriculture

-A risque manicurist continues a accelerated firing at a uncooked mailroom.
+A risque manicurist continues an accelerated firing at an uncooked mailroom.

 ## Angelic Constable

-A tanked petroleum technician snatchs a allotment at a avenue.
+A tanked petroleum technician snatchs an allotment at an avenue.

 ## Faith-based Underdog